 Results: Single-Molecule Stretching and Desorption

 Single PNiPAM and PEG polymers were covalently bound to an AFM cantilever tip at one end and physisorbed on a silicon oxide surface at the other end [1].
-The temperature-dependent stretching behavior was measured, and a single master curve was generated for every temperature [2].
+The temperature-dependent stretching behavior was measured by identifying a clear single molecule stretching event followed by a final maximum at the end of the respective force-extension curves, and generating a single master curve based on those curves for every temperature [2].

 LAB MEDIA: Figure 1.
 Video editor, please show only bottom half of figure, or highlight bottom half if showing only the bottom half is not possible.